sebastiancarlos/beachpatrol/README.md

 ### Isn't the claim that web browsers aren't automatable a bit far-fetched?

-When we say that web browsers aren't automatable, we're thinking more along the lines of the depth of automation available with tools like Bash or Vim (where virtually every interaction can be scripted and interwoven into custom workflows without much resistance.)
+When we say that web browsers aren't automatable, we're thinking more along the lines of the depth of automation available with tools like Bash, Vim or Emacs (where virtually every interaction can be scripted and interwoven into custom workflows without much resistance.)